j-a-software/j-a-software/README.md

 ### Hello to all! 👋

-# Welcome to the GitHub profile of J. A. | Full-Stack Developer
+# Welcome to the GitHub profile of J. A. | Full Stack Developer

 Now happily working. 😄
 [August, 2022]